AntaresMugisho/PyBladeDocs/docs/pyblade-directives.md

 > The `@anonymous` directive is an alias for `@guest`, so you can use either one interchangeably.

-## Match statements
+## Match Case statements

-PyBlde also provides support for `@match` statements, which are useful for handling multiple conditions based on the value of a single variable.
+Similar to Python, PyBlde also provides support for `@match` statements, which are useful for handling multiple conditions based on the value of a single variable.
 This can help simplify templates by reducing the need for multiple `@if`, `@elif`, and `@else` statements.

 With `@match`, you can check a variable's value and define multiple `@case` conditions.
 If none of the cases match, an optional `@default` can be specified as a fallback.